-The E3i is also for listeners who like to listen to music on their mobile devices.
-It's identical to the E3m, but it is specially designed for use with the Apple iPhone, iPad, and iPods.
-The cable incorporates a handy remote with a built-in mike boasting smart phone functionality for the iPhone.
+The E3m is also for listeners who like to listen to music on their mobile devices.
+The cable incorporates a handy remote with a built-in mike boasting smart phone functionality.
 The earpieces are crafted from CNC precision-machined aluminum, so these 'phones look every bit as good as they sound.

 "The sound from the E3m earbuds is outstanding, with exceptional clarity and a laid-back quality that makes them really addictive to listen to," raves Robert Kozel in his August 30, 2012 review for Secrets of Home Theater and High Fidelity.
 "The bass response was deep but not so much as to take away from the enjoyment of the music."

 "The Paradigm Reference Signature speakers can run near $10,000 a pair and the E3m's are tuned to sound like them," reports Tom Andry in his Audioholics.com review for January 13, 2012.
 "If you are looking for a pair of earbuds, you'd be crazy not to put these on your short list."

 "Not only does the e3m offer exemplary bass response with articulate but powerful lows, but there is never any distortion," reports Tim Gideon in his PCmag.com review for January 13, 2012.

 "The presentation of the E3m is probably its best trait – it is wholesome and well-rounded.
 The soundstage is above-average in size and has very good on-center feel," notes ljokerl in a Head-fi.org review posted March 23, 2012.